csiro-robotics/mmd-reg/README.md

 #### Plot

-After either running both the CPU and GPU PCPNet benchmarks or downloading our result files above, plot them with:
+After processing the PCPNet data and either running both the CPU and GPU PCPNet benchmarks or downloading our result files above, plot the results with:

 ```bash
 bash scripts/plot_pcpnet_results.sh